Burma: Nursery Schools for internally displaced children

 Children under five years old are vulnerable in any community, but displaced children here are three times more likely to suffer from acute malnutrition.
 Despite attempts by families to grow their own food, farming conditions on these riverbanks are poor.
 One in seven children in this camp will die before the age of five.

 In response to these circumstances, Children on the Edge helped to establish four nursery schools in the Ei Htu Hta camp to support 300 children from the most vulnerable families.

-One of the most pressing challenges for the families in the camp is getting enough to eat.
+One of the most pressing challenges for the families in the camp was getting enough to eat.
 Open daily, the nurseries combat malnutrition by providing lunch and afternoon snacks.
-For just 7 pence a day, we ensure each child received rice, egg and curried vegetables daily, and milk once a week.
+For just 7 pence a day, we ensured each child received rice, egg and curried vegetables daily, and milk once a week.